 So, what is VASCAR and how does it work?

 A little bit of history here.
 VASCAR is a product of the sixties, so we weren’t lying when we said it was vintage.
-It was created by a man who goes by Arthur Marshall and was neither a member of the police force nor an inventor prior to VASCAR.
-The idea to create such device came to him in 1966 after watching the police chase down a speeder as he tried to clock the latter with a speedometer.
-It was both a futile and risky attempt, and in the end the speeder outran the police.
+It was created by a man who goes by Arthur Marshall and was neither a member of the police force nor an inventor before VASCAR.
+The idea to create such a device came to him in 1966 after watching the police chase down a speeder as he tried to clock the latter with a speedometer.
+It was both a futile and risky attempt, and in the end, the speeder outran the police.

 There must be a way to enforce limits without having to dangerously match a speeder’s pace, right?
 The VASCAR was Marshall’s answer to that.